TeamAikon/oreid/README.md

 ORE ID also serves as a blockchain wallet for your users.
 Your app can request a user to sign a transaction using their PIN to decrypt their keys.

 ORE ID is the easiest way to add support for Scatter, Ledger Nano S, Metro and every other EOS wallet that supports the new [Transit API](https://github.com/eosnewyork/eos-transit) standard.
-Just add our eos-auth library and your app will instantly support these popular wallets.
+Just add our oreid-js library and your app will instantly support these popular wallets.

 ORE ID removes the friction between your app and your future users.